-During 2020, the Board maintained and utilized the following committees: Executive Committee, Audit Committee, Compensation Committee, NCGC and Risk Committee.
+During 2021, the Board maintained and utilized the following committees: Executive Committee, Audit Committee, Compensation Committee, NCGC and Risk Committee.

-During 2020, the Audit Committee was composed of Robert L. Shoptaw (Chairman), Jay D. Burchfield, Steve Cossé, Edward Drilling, Eugene Hunt, Jerry Hunter (effective October 2020), Scott McGeorge, and Mindy West.
+During 2021, the Audit Committee was composed of Robert L. Shoptaw (Chairman), Jay D. Burchfield, Steve Cossé, Edward Drilling, Eugene Hunt, Jerry Hunter, Scott McGeorge, Julie Stackhouse (effective March 2021) and Mindy West.
 The Board has determined that Messrs.
 Shoptaw and Cossé, along with Mrs. West, constitute financial experts on the Audit Committee.
 This committee provides assistance to the Board in fulfilling its responsibilities concerning accounting and reporting practices by regularly reviewing the adequacy of the internal and external auditors, the disclosure of the financial affairs of the Company and its subsidiaries, the control systems of management and internal accounting controls.
-During 2020, this committee met 10 times.
+During 2021, this committee met 9 times.

-The Compensation Committee, which was composed of Jay Burchfield, (Chairman), Steve Cossé, Jerry Hunter, Susan Lanigan, Scott McGeorge, Robert L. Shoptaw, and Mindy West, met 6 times during 2020.
+The Compensation Committee, which was composed of Jay Burchfield, (Chairman), Steve Cossé, Jerry Hunter, Susan Lanigan, Scott McGeorge, Robert L. Shoptaw, and Mindy West, met 9 times during 2021.

-The NCGC, which was composed of Susan Lanigan (Chairman), Steve Cossé, Jerry Hunter, Robert L. Shoptaw, and Mindy West, met 3 times during 2020.
+The NCGC, which was composed of Susan Lanigan (Chairman), Steve Cossé, Jerry Hunter, Robert L. Shoptaw, and Mindy West, met 5 times during 2021.

-The Risk Committee, which was composed of Mark C. Doramus (Chairman), Marty Casteel, Steve Cossé, Edward Drilling, Eugene Hunt, Susan Lanigan, and Robert L. Shoptaw, met 4 times during 2020.
+The Risk Committee, which was composed of Mark C. Doramus (Chairman), Jay D. Burchfield, Marty Casteel, William Clark, Steve Cossé, Edward Drilling, Eugene Hunt, Jerry Hunter, Susan Lanigan, George Makris, Jr., Scott McGeorge, Tom Purvis, Robert L. Shoptaw, Julie Stackhouse (effective March 2021), Russ Teubner, and Mindy West, met 5 times during 2021.

 The Company encourages all Board members to attend the annual shareholders' meeting.
 Historically, the directors of the Company and its subsidiaries are introduced and acknowledged at the annual shareholders' meeting.
-All of the directors who stood for election at the 2020 annual shareholders' meeting attended the Company's 2020 annual shareholders' meeting either in person or, due to legal restrictions imposed upon gatherings due to the COVID-19 pandemic ("Pandemic"), virtually via teleconference.
+All of the directors who stood for election at the 2021 annual shareholders' meeting attended the Company's 2021 annual shareholders' meeting either in person or, due to the COVID-19 pandemic ("Pandemic"), virtually via teleconference.

-The Board met 10 times during 2020, including regular and special meetings.
+The Board met 11 times during 2021, including regular and special meetings.
 All incumbent directors attended at least 75% of the aggregate of all meetings of the Board and all meetings of the committees on which they served.